Romance, Regret, and regeneration in landscape

 Megs Morley and Tom Flanagan, A History of Stone, Origin and Myth (still), 2016.
 Film with sound.
 Courtesy of the artists.

-Romance, Regret, and Regeneration in Landscape charts philosophical developments beginning with Edmund Burke’s theories of the sublime and beautiful, the European Romantic movement, post-industrial detachment from ecosystems, and our current hubris in the face of climate change today.
-It traces a shift away from sonderstellung, the concept that humans are placed above nature, to solastalgia, a recent term describing the reaction to the epic in nature coupled with a dread of losing it forever—a phenomenon that indicates a passivity and sentimentality we can scarcely afford in the Anthropocene.
-Ideas of what constitutes the sublime have fundamentally changed.
-Instead of being awed or afraid of it, humans have essentially become it through the damage inflicted on the natural world.
-The pertinent question is whether nature can survive us and our methods: industrial farming, vicious treatment of animals, indiscriminate polluting, destructive mining, and discreet colonial rapacity in the form of international corporations.
+Romance, Regret, and Regeneration in Landscape charts philosophical developments beginning with Edmund Burke’s theories of the sublime and beautiful, the European Romantic movement, postindustrial detachment from ecosystems, and finally, our hubris in the face of climate change today.
+It traces a shift away from Sonderstellung, the concept that humans are placed above nature, to solastalgia, a recent term describing the existential dread caused by dramatic environmental changes—a phenomenon that indicates a passivity and sentimentality we can scarcely afford in the Anthropocene.
+The pertinent question is whether nature can survive the damage we have inflicted upon it.

 A range of environmental issues are explored by multiple artists in the exhibition.
 Richard Mosse examines the Amazon in his photographs of Rondonia, Brazil; Michele Horrigan takes a more politically blatant look at aluminum refinement on Aughinish Island in Ireland.
 Together, these artists document the shifting of nature and devastation of rural communities, Indigenous territories, and urban neighborhoods in the Anthropocene.

-Through biting satirical paintings Sanam Khatibi exposes the worst traits of human character, which she contrasts in pastoral settings.
+Through biting satirical paintings Sanam Khatibi exposes some of the most destructive human traits, enacted by people in pastoral settings.
 Remorseless reshaping of ecosystems is evident in the works of Alexis Rockman, who highlights the plight of animals as a direct result of ongoing human encroachment.
 Yang Yongliang on the other hand attempts regeneration in his fantastical conflations of cities and landscapes depicting Shanghai and New York.
-The poetics of collaboration are elaborated on by Francis Alÿs, who, aided by five hundred volunteers, literally moved a mountain, both to criticize governmental inefficiency and give us hope for our fragile species’ ability to collaborate.
-In order to reintroduce wonder to audiences, Anya Gallaccio utilizes the senses, examining the natural entropy and the repetitious nature of life and death in her immersive works.
+The poetics of collaboration are elaborated on by Francis Alÿs, who, aided by 500 volunteers, literally moved a mountain, both to criticize governmental inefficiency and give us hope for our fragile species’ ability to collaborate.
+In order to reintroduce wonder to audiences, Anya Gallaccio utilizes the senses, examining the natural entropy and the repetitious nature of life and death in her practice.
 Her fascination with these cycles was shared by Joseph Beuys, whose ideas of progress embraced environmentalism and employed activist strategies to guarantee a better and more inclusive future.

 Image description: Almost the entire image consists of dark grey rocks piled in a quarry.
 There is a sliver of sky visible in the upper left corner, and it is a grey and cloudy day.
 In the bottom right corner, a nude man with fair skin and dark hair kneels on one of the rocks, extending his arms outward.
 He appears very small within the frame—could be missed upon first glance—in contrast to the vast quarry behind him.